Value Flows: Preliminaries

 where $S'$ and $A'$ are random variables following the joint density $p(s' \mid s, a) \pi(a' \mid s')$ and $\stackrel{d}{=}$ denotes identity in distribution.
 This definition implies two important relationships for the CDF and the PDF of the random variable $\gT^{\pi}Z(s, a)$ (see~\lemmaref{lemma:cdf-dist-bellman-op} and~\lemmaref{lemma:pdf-dist-bellman-op} in~\aref{appendix:distributional-rl}).
 We will use these two implications to derive our method in Sec.~\ref{sec:motivations} and Sec.~\ref{sec:flow-distributional-return-estimation}.
 Prior work~\citep{bellemare2017distributional} has already shown that the distributional Bellman operator $\gT^{\pi}$ is a $\gamma$-contraction under the $p$-Wasserstein distance, indicating that $\gT^{\pi}$ has a unique fixed point.
 We include a justification for the fixed point $Z^{\pi}(s, a)$ in~\lemmaref{lemma:fixed-point-justification}, and will use the contraction property of $\gT^{\pi}$ to estimate the return distribution with theoretical guarantees (Sec.~\ref{sec:motivations} \&~\ref{sec:flow-distributional-return-estimation}).

 \paragraph{Flow matching.} Flow matching~\citep{lipman2023flow, lipman2024flow, liu2023flow, albergo2023building} refers to a family of generative models based on ordinary differential equations (ODEs).
 The goal of flow matching methods is to transform a simple noise distribution into a target distribution $p_{\gX}$ over some space $\gX \subset \R^{d}$.
 We will use $t$ to denote the flow time step and sample the noise $\epsilon$ from a standard Gaussian distribution $\gN(0, I)$ throughout our discussions.
 Flow matching uses a time-dependent vector field $v: [0, 1] \times \R^d \to \R^d$ to construct a time-dependent diffeomorphic flow $\phi: [0, 1] \times \R^d \to \R^d$ ~\citep{lipman2023flow, lipman2024flow} that realizes the transformation.
-The resulting probability density path $p: [0, 1] \times \R^d \to \Delta(\R^d)$ of the vector field $v$ satisfies the continuity equation~\citep{lipman2023flow}.
+The resulting probability density path $p: [0, 1] \times \R^d \to \Delta(\R^d)$ of the vector field $v$ satisfies the continuity equation~\citep{lipman2023flow}.~\aref{appendix:flow-matching} includes the flow ODE (Eq.~\ref{eq:flow-ode}) and the continuity equation (Sec.~\ref{eq:continuity-eq}) connecting $\phi$, $v$ and $p$.
 In Sec.~\ref{sec:method}, we will estimate the return distribution using flow-based models, utilizing the continuity equation (Sec.~\ref{sec:flow-distributional-return-estimation}) and flow ODE (Sec.~\ref{sec:harnessing-uncertainty}).

 Prior work has proposed various formulations for learning the vector field~\citep{lipman2023flow, liu2023flow, albergo2023building}.
 We adopt the simplest flow matching objectives called conditional flow matching (CFM)~\citep{lipman2023flow} to construct loss functions for optimizing the return vector field (Sec.~\ref{sec:flow-distributional-return-estimation}).~\aref{appendix:flow-matching} includes detailed discussions of flow matching methods.